Do Welders Need FR Shirts? A Hot Work Safety Guide

 Even a good FR shirt can underperform if it is worn incorrectly.
 Sleeves should stay down.
 Cuffs should close properly.
 The shirt should cover the torso when the worker bends, reaches, or raises their arms.
 Pockets should not collect sparks.
 Clothing should be clean and free from oil, grease, and combustible contaminants.

-Care is not a small detail.
+Care is also important.
 Dirt, oil, improper washing, bleach, damage, or worn fabric can reduce safety.
-If an FR shirt has holes, heavy contamination, damaged closures, or missing labels, it should be removed from service according to the workplace PPE policy.
+FR shirts should always be cleaned and maintained according to the manufacturer’s instructions.

 Practical Checklist for Businesses

-Before setting a clothing policy for welders, businesses should ask:
+Before choosing FR shirts for welders, businesses should ask:

-- What welding or cutting process is being performed?
+1. What welding, cutting, or grinding process is being performed?

-- Is there open flame, heavy spatter, overhead work, or molten metal exposure?
+2. Are sparks, spatter, open flame, overhead work, or molten metal present?

-- Does the clothing protect the neck, arms, torso, and waistline during real movement?
+4. Does the shirt provide proper neck, arm, torso, and waist coverage during movement?

-- Does the FR shirt need to be paired with jackets, sleeves, aprons, or other PPE?
+5. Does the FR shirt need to be paired with sleeves, jackets, gloves, aprons, or respiratory protection?

 A simple rule of thumb: if the work has enough heat or ignition risk to make ordinary clothing dangerous, FR shirts should be part of the discussion.